jake-does-dev/react-complete-course/README.md

-# How this structured
+# How this repo is structured

-This project aims to work through the Academind course [React - The Complete Guide](https://learning.oreilly.com/videos/react-the/9781801812603/)
+This project aims to work through the Academind course [React - The Complete Guide](https://learning.oreilly.com/videos/react-the/9781801812603/).
+Any supporting code files are available through the supplementary [course materials repo](https://github.com/academind/react-complete-guide-code).

 For each of the major projects in this course: